matoomx/CSharpTest.BPlusTree/README.md

 * Remove RecycableMemoryStream and use rented buffers instead.
 * Use System.IO.Hashing for vectorized CRC checks.
 * Use a single namespace CSharpTest.Collections.Generic so it's easier for clients.
 * More statics so that generic types can be inferred.
+* Read data throght AltrenateLookup to reduce allocations.

 ## Performance ##